neorning97/Master-s-thesis/scripts/3D_properties/README.md

 it places that segment in a new chromatin environment.
 There are three possible outcomes for each 100 kb bin in the translocated region:

-- **Retained** — the bin keeps the same subcompartment state it had in the wildtype.
+- **Retained**: the bin keeps the same subcompartment state it had in the wildtype.
 The translocation did not change its chromatin identity.
-- **Adopted** — the bin switches to match the dominant subcompartment state of its new chromosomal neighborhood.
+- **Adopted**: the bin switches to match the dominant subcompartment state of its new chromosomal neighborhood.
 It has taken on the identity of its new environment.
-- **Other** — the bin changed subcompartment, but not to the dominant state of the new neighborhood.
+- **Other**: the bin changed subcompartment, but not to the dominant state of the new neighborhood.

 The "adopted" category is of particular biological interest: a high adoption